Global sensitivity analysis of asymmetric energy harvesters: Introduction

 \section{Introduction}

 Novel technological applications that use small-scale autonomous devices continue to emerge every year.
-In this context, one of the significant challenges is the development of a self-sufficient machine, i.e., an electromechanical system capable of generating electrical power to sustain its consumption.
-In this perspective, energy harvesting is a prominent research area that comprises dispersed energy in the environment (e.g., solar, wind, heat, vibration, etc.) to convert into electricity.
+In this context, one of the most significant challenges in developing a self-sufficient machine, i.e., an electromechanical system capable of generating electrical power to sustain its operation or provide additional energy supply.
+In this perspective, energy harvesting has become a promising research area that comprises dispersed energy in the environment (e.g., solar, wind, heat, vibration, etc.) to convert into electricity using a suitable conversion process.

-Among the energy sources present in the environment, kinetic energy from structural vibration has been major explored for energy harvesting due to a good compromise between energy availability and ease of use.
-The literature has several recent works with powerful applications involving this idea, such as the generation of bio-cellular energy \cite{1_catacuzzeno}, medical implants \cite{2_inman}, sensor power \cite{3_wang,4_Lee,5_fang}, and even osmotic energy \cite{6_Xin}.
-The conversion techniques used in vibration energy harvesting are electrostatic \cite{20_Mitcheson}, electromagnetism \cite{21_Arnold}, and piezoelectricity \cite{22_Erturk}, the latter being the most used due to high-density energy.
+Among commonly available energy sources present in the environment, the kinetic energy from environmental noise and structural vibration signals, usually wasted, has been major explored for energy harvesting due to a good compromise between energy availability and ease of use.
+The literature has several recent works with powerful applications involving this idea, such as the generation of bio-cellular energy \cite{1_catacuzzeno}, medical implants \cite{2_inman}, sensor power \cite{4_Lee,3_wang,5_fang}, and even osmotic energy \cite{6_Xin}.
+The conversion techniques used in vibration energy harvesting are electrostatic \cite{20_Mitcheson}, electromagnetism \cite{21_Arnold}, and piezoelectricity \cite{22_Erturk}.
+Piezoelectricity, in particular, has received more attention because of its simplicity and the high-density energy of the resulting electrical signals when the piezoelectric material is used in the sensing mode of operation, which is typically the case in piezoelectric energy harvesting systems.